Labonneguigue/Labonneguigue.github.io/_posts/2018-05-28-Udacity-Self-Driving-Car-Nanodegree.md

 ### ✏️ Project 6 - Extended Kalman Filter (EKF)

 The Kalman Filters course was a great reminder from University.
-After the Extended Kalman Filter lesson, I applied one to the Sensor Fusion problem that face AVs.
+After the Extended Kalman Filter lesson, I applied one to the Sensor Fusion problem that faces AVs.
 To navigate an uncertain and always evolving environment, AVs must receive data from different sensors types which are complementary to each other.
-The sensors provide data in different formats and each have their advantages and drawbacks.
+The sensors provide data in different formats and each of them has its advantages and drawbacks.

 [Have a look at that project writeup.](https://labonneguigue.github.io/CarND-Extended-Kalman-Filter-Project/)

 ### ✏️ Project 7 - Unscented Kalman Filter (UKF)

-For this project I was provided with a simulator and some noisy data from 2 different sensors, a LIDAR and a RADAR, of a moving car.
-My task was to remove the noise from the sensor data using an UKF and give a best estimate of where the car is.
+For this project, I was provided with a simulator and some noisy data from 2 different sensors, a LIDAR and a RADAR, of a moving car.
+My task was to remove the noise from the sensor data using a UKF and give the best estimate of where the car is.

 [More about my implementation of the UKF here.](https://labonneguigue.github.io/CarND-Unscented-Kalman-Filter-Project/)